 PAN is basically a method of identifying a taxpayer on the computer system through a unique All-India number so that all information relating to that taxpayer, e.g. taxes paid, refunds issued, outstanding arrears, income disclosed, transactions entered etc. can be linked to him through the computer system.

-Earlier the assessees of the Income tax Department were identified by their General Index Register (GIR) Number.
-This was essentially a manual system.
-The GIR number was unique only within an Assessing Officers Ward / Circle and not throughout the country.
+The pan gir no: Earlier the assessees of the Income-tax Department were identified by their General Index Register (GIR) Number.
+This pan gir no was essentially a manual system.
+The GIR number was unique only within an Assessing Officers Ward / Circle.

-To overcome these shortcomings, Permanent Account Number (old series) was first introduced in 1972 and made statutory under section 139 A of the Income Tax Act w.e.f.
-1st April, 1976.
 Blocks of Permanent Account Numbers were allotted to each Commissioner Charge by the Board.
-The Commissioners made the allotment of Permanent Account Numbers to assessees under various Assessing Officers in their charge from within the Block allotted to them.
-Initially the allotment was made manually.
+The Commissioners made the allotment of Permanent Account Numbers to assess under various Assessing Officers in their charge from within the Block allotted to them.
+Initially, the allotment was made manually.

-However, the PAN under old series failed to meet the desired objectives for following reasons:
+The PAN under the old series failed to meet the desired objectives for the following reasons: